juo-zinc/auth-session-csrf-review/docs/findings/20251224-f02-token-cookie-flags.md

-# F-02: `token` cookie lacks defensive attributes (HttpOnly / Secure / SameSite not explicitly set in this session)
+# F-02: token cookie hardening not observed (HttpOnly/Secure/SameSite)

 ## Summary
 After login, a cookie named `token` is present.
 In Chrome DevTools (Application → Cookies), the cookie appears to be JavaScript-accessible (i.e., not HttpOnly) and does not indicate `Secure`. `SameSite` is not explicitly shown/set in this session.